 Hunterston A power station is located in Ayrshire, South West Scotland and has an area of 15 hectares covered by the nuclear site licence.
 It started electricity generation in 1964 and ceased production in 1989.
 The surrounding area of coastal mudflats is designated as a Site of Special Scientific Interest (SSSI).
-Hunterston is a decommissioning site which is preparing for Care & Maintenance
+Hunterston is a decommissioning site which is preparing for Care and Maintenance.

-- Continued retrieval of material from ponds in line with Magnox ponds programme - Graphite disposal facility feasibility study - Be ready to submit planning application for graphite disposal facility to Local Authority, subject to outcome of feasibility study - Complete ILW wet retrieval equipment inactive commissioning - Complete active commissioning of the ILW Store
+- Continued retrieval of material from ponds in line with Magnox ponds programme - Develop overarching ILW management approach for the site including the graphite pathfinder project - Complete ILW wet retrieval equipment inactive commissioning - Complete active commissioning of the ILW Store